-

 To verify the integrity of an ISC download using PGP (or GPG) you will need three separate items.

-The public-key half of the ISC code-signing key (imported into your PGP (or GPG) keyring.)
-Ordinarily the ISC code-signing key can be found here.
-If the ISC website is not available, the key can also be found from public PGP keyservers under the identity "codesign@isc.org".
-Once you have the public key half of the key pair, store it in a file (e.g. "KEYFILE") and import it using the PGP or GPG import option, e.g.: gpg --import KEYFILE.
+1. The PGP public key block containing the current ISC code-signing keys (imported into your PGP (or GPG) keyring.)
+The ISC code-signing key block can be found here.
+Once you have it, store it in a file (e.g. "KEYFILE") and import it using the PGP or GPG import option, e.g.: gpg --import KEYFILE.

 The syntax to be used is: